ResMem: Learn what you can and memorize the rest: Theoretical results

 In this section, we present the setup and assumptions for the stylized linear regression problem.
 We consider a setting where the function class that we minimize over does \emph{not} include the ground-truth function that relates the covariates to the response.
 Therefore, even with infinite samples, the test loss will decay to a positive constant.
 We exactly characterize the rate of decay, and show that it converges to $0$ under ResMem.
 Our analysis rests on the following assumptions.

-\begin{assumption}[Distribution of covariates] The distribution of covariate $\bx\in\R^d$, denoted by $\P_\bx$, is the uniform distribution over a Euclidean norm ball centered at the origin of radius $\sqrt{d+2}$.
+\begin{assumption}[Distribution of covariates] The distribution of covariate $\bx\in\R^d$, denoted by $\P_\bx$, is the uniform distribution\footnote{For more general distributions, the theoretical result will depend on quantities like $\P_\bx(\cB(\bxt, h))$, where $\cB(\bxt, h)$ means a ball of radius $h$ that is centered at $\bxt$.
+We took uniform distribution for simplicity and to obtain exact dependence on $d$.} over a Euclidean norm ball centered at the origin of radius $\sqrt{d+2}$.
 The choice of radius ensures that $\E_{\bx\sim\P_\bx} \bx\bx^\sT = \bI$. \end{assumption}

 \begin{assumption}[Linear regression over norm ball] Consider the problem of learning a linear function $f_\star(\bx) = \<\bx, \btheta_\star\>$ with $\|\btheta_\star\|=1$ from training data $\{(\bx_i, y_i)\}_{i=1:n}$ where $\bx_i\overset{\rm i.i.d.}{\sim} \P_\bx$ and $y_i=f_\star(\bx_i)$ using the function class